EdenAlmighty/EdenAlmighty/README.md

 - 💙 Fun fact: I love training, baking, and riddles.

-- 🆕 Current project: Learning React Native and building a mobile app with NativeWind for styling and aApwrite for backend
+- 🆕 Current project: Learning React Native and building a mobile app with NativeWind for styling and Apwrite for backend

 <h3 align="left">Connect with me:</h3>
 <p align="left">